 The main room is not the only treasure for visitors to the bar.
-At the back there is also a smaller room with the feel of a hunter’s mountain lodge where people can conduct never ending conversation over their beverage while sitting around the ambient flame of the fireplace.
-The Escea fireplace used in this area with its river rock bed sit well with the rooms’ feel.
-The fireplace siting side by side with wooden shelves creates the illusion that the guests are in bygone era.This model is a highly economic ST900 which is designed to add this special feel to any residential and commercial area which is evident in this bar.
+At the back, there is also a smaller room with the feel of a hunter’s mountain lodge where people can conduct a never-ending conversation over their beverage while sitting around the ambient flame of the fireplace.
+The Escea fireplace used in this area with its river rock bed sits well with the rooms’ feel.
+The fireplace sitting side by side with wooden shelves creates the illusion that the guests are in bygone era.This model is a highly economic ST900 which is designed to add this special feel to any residential and commercial area which is evident in this bar.

 Rachel Jones, the present owner, informs that the renovation of the bar took seven weeks to complete.
 Originally closed in July and then, moved to a new site on Lower Stuart Street.
 The new look sits perfectly in sync with the bars vibrant mood and the people who throng there.
 Mac’s brew bar is located in the university town of Dunedin’s Octagon and conveys the message of hospitality to weary men and women who would like to sip a drink and relax for a few moments after finishing work.

 The rising footfalls at the bar do suggest that Rachel’s dream and objective behind its renovating have been successful.
 The place looks impressive from both inside and outside.